lahirub99/HDL-CSI-Extraction-Tool/README.md

     `τ`<sub>`i`</sub>`(t) - Propagation delay` <br>
     `f - Carrier frequency` <br>

 The CSI amplitude |H | and phase ∠H are impacted by the displacements and movements of the transmitter, receiver, and surrounding objects and humans.
 In other words, CSI captures the wireless characteristics of the nearby environment.
-These characteristics, assisted by mathematical modeling or machine learning algorithms, can be used for different sensing applications.
+These characteristics, assisted by mathematical modelling or machine learning algorithms, can be used for different sensing applications.
 This is the rationale for why CSI can be used for WiFi sensing.

 With N receive antennas, and K subcarriers, the CSI matrix is a 3D matrix.
 ![image](https://github.com/lahirub99/HDL-CSI-Extraction-Tool/assets/91234872/fa1721c7-a4e9-430b-8332-a33e28041e4f)